Jira Project Management: A Full Guide for Beginners

 Step 4: Project monitoring

-Project managers have a lot of responsibilities, and one of them involves monitoring a project’s progress.
+Project managers have a lot of responsibilities, and one of them involves monitoring project progress for multiple projects.
 When using Jira for project management, that means keeping an eye on the various reports you have access to.

 A big part of this step is to ensure that everyone sticks to the plan.
 That means referring to the project structure you laid out initially, checking in on important issues, and helping the team course-correct when need be.